LBishop234/cynoc/README.md

 A transmission level, cycle accurate, Network-on-Chip (NoC) simulator for NoCs implementing wormhole switching [[4]](#4), priority pre-emptive arbitration [[5]](#5), virtual channels [[3]](#3) & *Inq-n* [[2]](#2) routers.
 In addition to simulating packet transmission and network latency, CyNoC also implements Shi & Burns' analysis model [[1]](#1).

+## Requirements

+The simulator executable has no required dependencies, various OS and architecture specific versions can be found in the GitHub releases.

+If you are working with the repository the following tooling is required/suggested:
+- [Golang](https://go.dev/): the sole language the simulator is written in.
+- [`golangci-lint`](https://golangci-lint.run/): a Go linting utility provides a suite of formatters, linters and other associated code quality tooling.
+The specific configuration in use is defined in `golangci.yml`.
+- [Task](https://taskfile.dev/): a modern runner & build tool, required to run commands in `taskfile.yaml`.

+**Note**: the `taskfile.yaml` commands are macOS specific, please check all commands against your OS before executing them.

 ## Configuration

-CyNoC is invoked via the terminal and requires three configuration files to run.
-Examples can be found in `taskfile.yaml` and the `examples` directory.
+CyNoC is a CLI and therefore invoked via the terminal.
+CyNoC requires three configuration files to configure a simulation run.
+Example terminal invocation can be found in `taskfile.yaml` and example configuration files in the `examples` directory.

 E.g.: `./simulator -c example/basic/config.yaml -t example/basic/3-3-square.xml -tr example/basic/traffic.csv -a -log`